epiccoleman/blog/_posts/2016-05-11-fabric-is-awesome.md

 nothing.

-This is the kind of tool that gets me excited, and gets added to my mental toolbelt immediately.
-It's incredibly easy to use - I was up an running nearly immediately.
+This is the kind of tool that gets me excited, and gets added to my toolbelt immediately.
+It's incredibly easy to use - I was up and running nearly immediately.
 In fact, even accounting for the time I spent Googling, reading about it, and learning to use it, using Fabric _still_ took me less time than it would have to do it manually.